MarjovanLier/SouthAfricanIDValidator/README.md

 ## License Information

-The SouthAfricanIDValidator is proudly open-sourced under the MIT License, providing you with the freedom to use, modify, distribute, and contribute back to the package while following the terms of the license.
+The SouthAfricanIDValidator is proudly open-sourced under the MIT Licence.
+This licence allows you to use, modify, distribute and contribute back to the package, both in private and commercial projects, but you must include the original copyright and license notice in any copy of the software.
 For full details about your rights and obligations, refer to the [License File](LICENSE).

 ## Release Notes